| | How to set up an employee and company-paid insurance benefit? |

 - Select Insurance Plan, then click OK.

-- Select the type of insurance plan you are adding (Medical, Dental, Vision, etc.).
+- Select the type of insurance plan you’re adding (Medical, Dental, Vision, etc.).

 - Select Both employee and company for Who pays for this plan?